You may be going to South America with plans to visit Iguazu Falls, Machu Picchu, Patagonia, Torres del Paine, or the beautiful Andes Mountain range.

 You’ve made your plans, booked your flights and accommodations and are excited about your upcoming trip.
 But have you stopped to think about the food?

 Have you considered what local and authentic dishes you should try?

-After spending 6 months in South America discovering the authentic dishes in Argentina, Uruguay, Chile and Peru, one of the questions we get asked frequently is what are our top South American dishes.
+After spending 6 months in South America discovering the authentic foods of Argentina, Uruguay, Chile and Peru, one frequent question we get is “what are your top South American dishes?”.

 Ready to discover the region through food?
 Let’s go!

 Ceviche is often considered Peru’s favorite dish.
 It even has it’s own National Holiday which is celebrated every June 28th.

 The Peruvian government created the holiday in 2008 to to honor ceviche as part of Peru’s national heritage.

 So, What exactly is ceviche?
 It is a raw dish that consists of fish or seafood soaked in citrus juices such as lime and spiced with chili peppers.
 It is made with just 5 ingredients: raw fish or seafood, salt red onions and ají, Peru’s unique line of chili peppers, all doused in lime juice.